openebs-archive/openebs-docs/docs/installation.md

 The above storage-class template can be used to create new ones with desired properties.

 ### **STEP-4: CREATE THE OPENEBSMONITORING DEPLOYMENTS (Prometheus & Grafana)**

 This is an optional step and which will be useful if you need to track storage metrics on your OpenEBS volume.
-We

-recommended using the monitoring framework to track your OpenEBS volume metrics
+We recommended using the monitoring framework to track your OpenEBS volume metrics.

 ### **STEP-5: UPDATE OPENEBS VOLUME (CONTROLLER AND REPLICA)DEPLOYMENTS**